Apurwa-Rokade/Red_Bus_Clone/readme.md

 ## Redbus homepage clone

-In this project user has to clone the homepage of the popular website redbus.
+In this project, I have created a clone of the homepage of the popular website Redbus.

 > All the required assets are given in the **assets** folder.